New College of Interdisciplinary Arts and Sciences policies

 Students should connect with advising to discuss their selected combinations.
 Degree combinations with significant course overlap may not be approved.
 Examples of incompatible majors include:

-• Psychology BA or BS/Counseling and Applied Psychologice Science BS
+• Psychology BA or BS/counseling and applied psychological science BS

-• Spanish BA (West campus)/Spanish BA (Tempe campus)
+• Spanish BA (West Valley campus)/Spanish BA (Tempe campus)

 Minors

 New College offers minors in many of its disciplines.
-All minors require a minimum of 15 credit hours in the discipline with at least nine of those hours completed as upper-division coursework.
-Six of the upper-division hours must be taken from courses offered by the New College of Interdisciplinary Arts and Sciences.
-Courses used in the minor may not be used in the student's major program.
+All minors require a minimum of 15 credit hours in the discipline, with at least nine of those hours completed as upper-division coursework.
+A minimum of six of the upper-division credit hours must be taken from courses offered by the New College of Interdisciplinary Arts and Sciences.
+Courses used for the minor may not be used for the student's major program.

 Readmission

-Undergraduate degree-seeking students having previously attended ASU but not enrolled at ASU for no more than seven consecutive semesters are eligible to return through quick re-entry.
+Undergraduate degree-seeking students who have previously attended ASU but have not enrolled at ASU for no more than seven consecutive semesters are eligible to return through quick re-entry.
 These students are not required to submit a new application or application fee but must contact an academic advisor in their school to enroll.

-Disqualified students must follow the procedures for readmission and will be reviewed by the college on a case-by-case basis.
+Disqualified students must follow the procedures for readmission; their cases are reviewed by the college on a case-by-case basis.

 Graduate policies